stephan-double-u/cross-language-validation-schema/README.md

 - Cross property validations requires lots of code.
 - Rules that dependent on user permissions cannot be expressed in compact form [TODO check statement].

-## Required features of a flexible and expressive framework
+## Required features of a flexible and expressive validation framework
 It should be possible to define validation rules
 - for hierarchical (a.k.a. _nested_) properties
 - that involve conditions for any number of properties (a.k.a. _multi property validation_)
 - that allow to combine these conditions mit logical AND resp.
 OR
-- for arrays resp. list properties that refer to individual arrays resp. list elements
+- for arrays resp. list properties it should be possible to refer to individual array resp. list elements
-- that depends on user permissions
+- that may depend on individual user permissions

 # Documentation
 The documentation of all kinds of possible validation rules is _based on a close-to-life example_ to make the exemplary